tcltk/tcl/doc/markdown/define.md

 The following definitions are also supported, but are not required in simple programs:

 [definitionnamespace]{.cmd} [kind]{.optarg} [namespaceName]{.arg}
-: This allows control over what namespace will be used by the **oo::define** and **oo::objdefine** commands to look up the definition commands they use.
-When any object has a definition operation applied to it, *the class that it is an instance of* (and its superclasses and mixins) is consulted for what definition namespace to use. **oo::define** gets the class definition namespace, and **::oo::objdefine** gets the instance definition namespace, but both otherwise use the identical lookup operation.
+: This allows control over what namespace will be used by the [oo::define][define] and [oo::objdefine][objdefine] commands to look up the definition commands they use.
+When any object has a definition operation applied to it, *the class that it is an instance of* (and its superclasses and mixins) is consulted for what definition namespace to use. [oo::define][define] gets the class definition namespace, and [oo::objdefine][objdefine] gets the instance definition namespace, but both otherwise use the identical lookup operation.

     This sets the definition namespace of kind *kind* provided by the current class to *namespaceName*.
 The *namespaceName* must refer to a currently existing namespace, or must be the empty string (to stop the current class from having such a namespace connected).
-The *kind*, if supplied, must be either **-class** (the default) or **-instance** to specify the whether the namespace for use with **oo::define** or **oo::objdefine** respectively is being set.
+The *kind*, if supplied, must be either **-class** (the default) or **-instance** to specify the whether the namespace for use with [oo::define][define] or [oo::objdefine][objdefine] respectively is being set.

-    The class **oo::object** has its instance namespace locked to **::oo::objdefine**, and the class **oo::class** has its class namespace locked to **::oo::define**.
+    The class [oo::object][object] has its instance namespace locked to [oo::objdefine][objdefine], and the class [oo::class][class] has its class namespace locked to [oo::define][define].
 A consequence of this is that effective use of this feature for classes requires the definition of a metaclass.

 [deletemethod]{.cmd} [name]{.arg} [name]{.optdot}
 : This deletes each of the methods called *name* from a class.
 The methods must have previously existed in that class.
 Does not affect the superclasses of the class, nor does it affect the subclasses or instances of the class (except when they have a call chain through the class being modified) or the class object itself.